 When GTA Online first went live in 2013, it was little more than a small addition to GTA V’s excellent single-player campaign.
 If anything, Online was considered to be grossly inferior as it lacked many single-player features, the most notable of which were Heists.
 It was generally recommended to play GTA V for the story first and then maybe try Online for messing around with friends.
 As time went on however, Online has turned into the primary moneymaker (both figuratively and literally) for GTA V, gradually dwarfing the single-player in every aspect from weapons, vehicles, features, and even story progression to some extent.

 The latest GTA Online exclusive feature is the Diamond Casino.
 Released in July 2019, the Diamond Casino update apparently delivered “record player engagement,” a mildly ambiguous term.
 Less ambiguously, player spending in GTA V allegedly shot up by 23% during the same period.
 Considering that Take Two Interactive (Rockstar’s parent company) apparently made $317.4 million, or around 37% of their net revenue, in 2019 thanks to in-game purchases, this is a very worrying sign of the future of gaming.
-It is especially concerning that in-game purchases are such an explosive and, worse yet, consistent source of revenue.
+It especially concerns [}that in-game purchases are such an explosive and, worse yet, consistent source of revenue.

 For all of its faults, GTA Online never stooped to the level of having random mystery purchases like loot boxes or some such.
-It has plenty of other problems, but random transactions was never one of them.
-Sure, that shiny new flying rocket bike may cost $100 in real life money if you don’t want to grind for days on end, but you’re always going to get the bike if you spend the $100.
+It has plenty of other problems, but random transactions were never one of them.
+Sure, that shiny new flying rocket bike may cost $100 in real-life money if you don’t want to grind for days on end, but you’re always going to get the bike if you spend the $100.
 Of course, with all the expensive and ridiculous vehicles that are now in the game, this almost certainly leads to player burnout.
 As fun as the Online Heists are, it gets a little discouraging if every new vehicle costs millions.
 It would also be natural for the player base, and thus player spending, to shrink over time anyway since other games exist.

 In spite of this, player spending shot up with the Diamond Casino update.
 A slight increase would’ve been somewhat expected, as people will always pay real money for fake stuff, but a 23% increase of anything is astronomical.
 It’s not like the update added that many new vehicles or features—or at least that would be the case if it weren’t for the Casino itself.
 As one may expect, it has the usual array of casino games.
 Horse racing, slot machines, blackjack, things of that sort.
 You can convert up to $20,000 in GTA money per hour into an equivalent amount of chips.
 You then gamble using those chips.
 However, you can buy GTA money with real money.
 If you squint your eyes really hard, you can almost pretend that it’s not real gambling.